badbeardd/Rope-experimental/README.md

 ### Changelog ###
 ### Rope EX v24 ###
 - Added everything to match new features and bugfixes from latest Rope release.
 PLEASE NOTICE!
 Now it requires '-gui' key to start an application.
+- Little bit more useful output into console.

 ### v191123-e3 "Sapphire EX"
 - All the bug fixes and features from original Rope's latest update are now there too (added a stop marker, CLIP fixed, better work of enhancers).